tiprankstipranks

 Ceded Reinsurance

 We may be unable to purchase reinsurance protection on terms acceptable to us, or we may be unable to collect on loss recoveries from reinsurers.
-Our underwriting operations purchase reinsurance and retrocessional reinsurance to manage our net retention on individual risks and mitigate the volatility of losses on our results of operations and financial condition, while providing us with the ability to offer policies with sufficient limits to meet policyholder needs.
-In addition, we reinsure substantially all of the risks inherent in our program services and other fronting businesses, however, we have certain programs that contain limits on our reinsurers' obligations to us that expose us to underwriting risk, including loss ratio caps, aggregate reinsurance limits or exclusion of the credit risk of producers.
-See note 12 of the notes to consolidated financial statements included under Item 8 for information about ceded reinsurance for our program services and other fronting businesses.
+Within our underwriting operations, we purchase reinsurance to manage our net retention on individual risks and mitigate the volatility of losses on our results of operations and financial condition, while providing us with the ability to offer policies with sufficient limits to meet policyholder needs.
+In addition, we reinsure substantially all of the risks inherent in our fronting operations, however, we have certain programs that contain limits on our reinsurers' obligations to us that expose us to underwriting risk, including loss ratio caps, aggregate reinsurance limits, or exclusion of the credit risk of producers.
+See note 12 of the notes to consolidated financial statements included under Item 8 for information about ceded reinsurance for our fronting operations.
 The ceding of insurance does not legally discharge us from our primary liability for the full amount of the policies.
-Reliance on reinsurance recoveries may create credit risk as a result of the reinsurer's inability or unwillingness to pay reinsurance claims when due.
-We generally select well capitalized and highly rated reinsurers and in certain instances we require reinsurers to post substantial collateral to secure the reinsured risks.
+Reinsurance recoverables create credit risk as a result of the reinsurer's potential inability or unwillingness to pay reinsurance claims when due.
+We generally select well capitalized and highly rated reinsurers for our reinsurance purchases and in certain instances we require reinsurers to post substantial collateral to secure the reinsured risks.
 Deterioration in the credit quality of existing reinsurers or disputes over the terms of reinsurance could result in charges to earnings, which may have a material adverse effect on our results of operations and financial condition.
 In addition, collateral may not be sufficient to cover the reinsurer's obligation to us, and we may not be able to cause the reinsurer to deliver additional collateral.
-As of December 31, 2023, we were the beneficiary of letters of credit, trust accounts and funds withheld in the aggregate amount of $5.1 billion, collateralizing $9.2 billion in reinsurance recoverables.
-The remaining unsecured reinsurance recoverables are ceded to highly-rated, well capitalized reinsurers.
+As of December 31, 2025, we were the beneficiary of letters of credit, trust accounts, and funds withheld in the aggregate amount of $7.1 billion, collateralizing $14.6 billion in reinsurance recoverables.
+The remaining unsecured reinsurance recoverables are ceded to highly rated, well capitalized reinsurers.
 Our reinsurance recoverables are based on estimates, and our actual liabilities may exceed the amount we are able to recover from our reinsurers or any collateral securing the reinsurance recoverables.
-The failure of a reinsurer to meet its obligations to us, whether due to insolvency, dispute or other unwillingness or inability to pay, or due to our inability to access sufficient collateral to cover our liabilities, could have a material adverse effect on our results of operations and financial condition.
+The failure of a reinsurer to meet its obligations to us, whether due to insolvency, dispute, or other unwillingness or inability to pay, or due to our inability to access sufficient collateral to cover our liabilities, could have a material adverse effect on our results of operations and financial condition.
 The availability and cost of reinsurance are determined by market conditions beyond our control.
-There is no guarantee that our desired amounts of reinsurance or retrocessional reinsurance will be available in the marketplace in the future.
+There is no guarantee that our desired amounts of reinsurance will be available in the marketplace in the future.
 In addition, available capacity may not be on terms we deem appropriate or acceptable or with companies with whom we want to do business.
 This could impact our ability to write certain products and have a material adverse effect on our results of operations and financial condition.

 Environmental / Social - Risk 1